bohrium/perturb/rebut/synth.markdown

-We thank the reviewers for grappling with our terminology and for their constructive feedback on our ideas and writing.
+We thank the reviewers for grappling with our presentation to provide constructive feedback on our ideas and writing.
 We have revised our manuscript both globally and locally as described below.

 **NARRATIVE AND ACCESSIBILITY**

-        FILL IN

-    ACCESSIBILITY
+We thank Reviewer 2 for advocating for accessibility.
+We now compartmentalize our core learning-theoretic narrative from the physical ideas that inspired it.
+Thus, we plainly state our main results in a new **stand-alone** sub-section (2.2).

+We have also completely revised and re-ordered our tutorial appendix so that, by pattern-matching with an exhaustive list of examples, the reader unacquainted with physics may apply our formalism to their own problems.

+More broadly, our revised text places our formalism in the context of its limitations and potential generalizations.
+Most importantly, we explicitly discuss the meanings of and possible pathologies in the limits we take as applied to real, non-asymptotic scenarios.
+We also ground our future directions (lagrangian; gravity; Section 5) in their computational implications, integrating them with the relevant sections (2.3, 2.1) of our pre-conclusion text.

 **REAL-WORLD APPLICABILITY**

-Our revised text now highlights our un-renormalized (un-re-summed) estimates' durations of applicability: on image sets, they fail after accuracy has improved only ~ **XXX** % of the way from initial to converged value.
+Our new Section 3 now discusses our un-renormalized (un-re-summed) estimates' durations of applicability: on image sets, they fail after accuracy has improved only ~ **XXX** % of the way from initial to converged value.